What is the right harp for me?

 One of the main improvements to the lever harp made at the time of its revival is the lever system.
 Most small harps now have levers.

 When you move a lever upwards, the string is sharpened by a semitone (half step).
-There are different makes of levers, the market leaders being Camac and De Lacour.
+There are different makers of levers, the market leaders being Camac and De Lacour.

 - Changing key on the harp, expanding its range and harmonic possibilities.